Behavioral Interview Topics & Questions To Ask [+ Template]

 Bottom Line

-Behavioral interviews can be a very important tool in evaluating an applicant’s future success on a job.
-Being intentional on what questions you ask and knowing what to look for in the applicant’s answers will go a long way toward ensuring positive hiring outcomes.
+Behavioral interviews can be a very important tool in evaluating an applicant’s future success in a job.
+Being intentional with what questions you ask and knowing what to look for in the applicant’s answers will go a long way toward ensuring positive hiring outcomes.
 For more help on sample interview questions, please see our guide on the best interview questions for employers.

 Hiring employees starts well before the interview process and extends after.
 For step-by-step instructions, check out our article on how to hire an employee.